ineedbots/iw5_bot_warfare/README.md

 | bots_play_killstreak             | If the bots can call in killstreaks.                                                           | 1          |
 | bots_play_ads                    | If the bots can aim down sights.                                                               | 1          |
 | bots_play_aim                    | If the bots can aim.                                                                           | 1          |

-### Renaming bots

-With Bot Warfare installed:

-- Make sure Plutonium IW5 is closed
-- Press Win + R, paste `%localappdata%\Plutonium\storage\iw5` and press Enter
-- Open the file called `z_svr_bots` with an archiver such as [7-Zip](https://www.7-zip.org/)
-- Drag the `bots.txt` file on your desktop and open it
-- Edit the bots names.
-Each line is the name of a bot
-- Save the file and close the notepad
-- Drag the `bots.txt` file you just edited inside the `z_svr_bots` file you opened in step 3.
-Replace the file if needed
-- Open your game and play with the new bots names

 ## Changelog
 - v2.1.0